 Here’s a live blog where I’ll be posting links to helpful and important advice as we navigate this together.
 Do share anything you find in the comments below and I’ll happily add it here.

-Some general wisdom and advice that’s already out there:
+Some general wisdom and theological reflection

 - Why God’s hybrid Church is still open for business by Pete Philips.